fahim-arshad/Dress-Detection-using-Faster-RCNN-with-Inception-Resnet-V2/README.md

 *We have used tensorflow v1.5, but from tensorflow v1.9 train.py file has been deprecated and model_main.py is being used instead.
 Although the train.py file is available in the \object_detection\legacy folder.
 You can move the train.py into the \object_detection folder and run it simply or you an use either of the following files to train your model.
 Just replace the 'train.py' with 'model_main.py' in the above command to use the model_main.py file for training.*

+The training procedure will be initialized in about half a minute.
+Each step would show the loss and time per step.
+In our opinion the loss should be as low as 0.05 so that the model is trained enough.
+The model will take time according the capacity of your CPU and/or GPU.

+Checkpoints are saved after every few minutes.
+You can stop the training by issuing ctrl+c from the command prompt and resume it later as you want(It will automatically start from the last saved checkpoint)

 ### 8. Export the Inference Graph (Object Detection CLassifier)

 After the training, we now have to export the frozen inference graph i.e. the object detection classifier.